Retirees Are Leaving These 5 Cities in Droves (And Going to These 5 Spots Instead)

 Find out which five cities retirees are trading for their perfect retirement haven.

-Many retirees have to make an important decision about where they will live after they stop working full-time.
-Should they stay close to their children and grandchildren?
-Should they escape harsh winters?
-Where will their retirement savings last the longest?
+When planning for retirement, you often make an important decision about where to live after you stop working full-time.
+Should you stay close to your children and grandchildren?
+Should you escape harsh winters?
+Where will your retirement savings last the longest?

 The Bureau of Labor Statistics says 10,000 baby boomers are retiring each month.
 So where are they moving from — and where are they going?